Semrush helps you:

 SEO keyword list

-For example, when you run an Organic Keywords report on Backlinko using Ahrefs, you can filter out any keywords that don’t have a Featured Snippet already.
+For example, when you run an Organic Keywords report on Backlinko using Semrush, you can filter out any keywords that don’t have a Featured Snippet already.

 Optimize For That Specific Featured Snippet